Benjaspet/RoboEerie/README.md

 - [x] Full-tier auto-moderation system.

 ### Contributing
 I'm happy to take in new contributors!
-If you're interested in contributing to the Ponjo Bot or would like to suggest new features, feel free to make a pull request or create an issue, respectively.
+If you're interested in contributing to RoboEerie or would like to suggest new features, feel free to make a pull request or create an issue, respectively.

 ### License